-In the United States, colorectal cancer (CRC) is the third leading cause of cancer-related deaths in men and in women, and the second most common cause of cancer deaths when men and women are combined.1 Despite advancements in screening and treatment, CRC does not affect every community the same.
-New CRC case

-(incidence) and deaths (mortality) vary substantially by race ethnicity, socioeconomic status, and geography.
+In the United States, colorectal cancer (CRC) is the third leading cause of cancer-related deaths in men and in women, and the second most common cause of cancer deaths when men and women are combined.1 Despite advancements in screening and treatment, colorectal cancer does not affect every community the same.
+New cases (incidence) and deaths (mortality) vary substantially by race, ethnicity, socioeconomic status, and geography.
 For example:

-- From 2013 through 2017, CRC death rates in non-Hispanic blacks were almost 40% higher than those in non-Hispanic whites and twice those in Asian Americans/Pacific Islanders.1 - CRC mortality is 30-40% higher among residents of poor counties.2 - Incidence and mortality rates are highest in Appalachia and parts of the South and Midwest and lowest in the West.1
+- The highest survival rates are for Asian American/Pacific Islanders (68%) and the lowest are for Blacks (60%) onequarter of whom are diagnosed with distant-stage disease.1 - Mortality is 30-40% higher among residents of poor counties, in part due to differences in access to early detection and high-quality cancer treatment.2 - Incidence and mortality rates are highest in Appalachia and parts of the South and Midwest and lowest in the West and Northeast.1